+1

 Application : Departure

 Explanation on :

 application of the

 practice

-•
+praetice

 Explanation for : The Board is of the opinion that such disclosure would not be to the

 departure Bank's advantage in view of the competitive market for talents in the

 financial industry.

-As an alternative to the recommended disclosures, the remuneration of key management personnel i.e. Group CEO and CEOs of subsidiaries is disclosed on a named basis in the audited financial statements of the Bank for the financial year ended 31 March 2018.
-Senior Management's remuneration is disclosed on a group basis in Section B of this Corporate Governance Report.
+As an alternative to the recommended disclosures, the remuneration

+of key management personnel i.e. the Group CEO and CEOs of

+subsidiaries is disclosed on a named basis in the audited financial

+statements of the Bank for FY2019.
+Senior Management's

+remuneration is disclosed on a group basis in Section B of this

+Corporate Governance Report.

+Corporate dovernance report.

-Large companies are re quired to complete the columns below.
+Large companies are re equired to complete the columns below.
 Non-large companies are

+,

-encouraged to complete th ne columns below.
+encouraged to complete to ie columns below.

 Measure : The Board will closely observe the market practice on such disclosures

 for future consideration.

 Timeframe : Others.